dieterich-lab/xai-in-nlp/README.md

   * [Test Results as plain text](BertSeqCA.txt)
   * [Bash script for running GPU intensive job on Dieterich Lab SLURM cluster](BertSeqCA.sh)

 To run the _Faithfulness_ notebooks, please beforehand contact [the author](mailto:sari@cl.uni-heidelberg.de) to obtain the necessary confidential data.
-You may then proceed as follows:
+After cloning and changing directory to the repository, you may then proceed as follows:

 #### 🧰 Prerequisites
 1. Create and activate a Python virtual environment: `python3 -m venv xai`